Caravan (band): Line-up changes

-Later years
+1980-2000

+In 1980 Caravan resumed recording and activity and recorded The Album with a lineup that included Dek Messecar on bass and vocals, David Sinclair, keyboards; Richard Coughlan, drums; Geoff Richardson, viola, guitars, vocals, and flute; and Pye Hastings guitar and vocals.
+The single taken from "Heartbreaker" returned the group to the charts in the UK and they had some TV appearances in France.
+Although this formation did not last long, since the following year the group was restructured again with the original formation and they recorded a version of "Back to Front" with the addition of Mel Collins on sax.

-Caravan were largely dormant in the 1980s until a 1990 reunion, planned as a one-off for television, reinvigorated their career.
+The band were largely dormant in the 1980s until a 1990 reunion, planned as a one-off for television, reinvigorated their career.
 The group continued to tour in the early 1990s, before Richard Sinclair left.
 He was replaced by Jim Leverton, while Geoffrey Richardson rejoined the band.
 This version of the group released The Battle of Hastings in 1995.

+21st century

 The group continued to play into the 21st century.
 They have also achieved steady sales and a fan following with the support of Stuart Maconie' "Freak Zone" show on BBC 6 Music.
 After performing at NEARFest in 2002, they released The Unauthorized Breakfast Item album in 2003, where David Sinclair was replaced by a returning Jan Schelhaas.
 An archive collection of BBC sessions from 1968 to 1975, The Show of Our Lives was released in 2007.

 In 2010, Pye Hastings announced that the band had resumed activity in anticipation of a one-off concert recording at Metropolis Studios for ITV, which took place in December 2010.
 New material was written for a debut performance and the band was joined by Mark Walker on drums and percussion, as Richard Coughlan, whilst still a member of the band, was too ill to tour with the group.
 The DVD of this gig was released in May 2011 and the recording was shown on ITV as part of the Legends series.

 In January 2013, the band completed a successful UK tour to celebrate the 40th Anniversary of the album For Girls Who Grow Plump in the Night (1973).
 This was followed later in the year by the announcement of a new album, Paradise Filter (2013).
 The album was funded by a PledgeMusic campaign, scheduled for release on 24 February 2014.
 Hastings declared "now you can be part of the whole process by pledging to support this project".

 On 1 December 2013, founding member Coughlan died, having been in poor health for some years.
 His funeral took place in Canterbury on 20 December.
 A statement from the band stated "his unique style of playing and wonderful character will be sorely missed."

 Caravan headlined the Rites of Spring festival (RoSfest) festival in Pennsylvania, USA from 2–4 May 2014.

-In 2021, Jim Leverton left the band to return his R&B roots.
+In 2021, Jim Leverton left the band to return to his R&B roots.
 His replacement is Lee Pomeroy.